 RBC clients have a broad array of financial needs, from traditional operating loans, to debt and equity underwriting.
 Whatever the nature of the financing, we work with our clients to identify, assess and mitigate the environmental and social risks associated with their business activities.
 Throughout this process we provide valuable advice to clients to help reduce their risk while promoting environmental and social interests.
 This is consistent with our leadership role in environmental and social risk management, and reflects our commitment to a balanced, responsible approach to business.

-We proactively review and update our environmental and social risk management (ESRM) policies and procedures to address regulatory changes, emerging and evolving issues and international best practices.
+We proactively review and update our ESRM policies and procedures to address regulatory changes, emerging and evolving issues, and international best practices.

-You are on: Policies
+You are on: Enterprise-wide

 The Equator Principles are a voluntary framework for financial institutions to identify, assess, manage, and mitigate environmental and social risks in Projects.
-RBC was the first Canadian Bank to formally adopt the Equator Principles in July 2003.
+RBC was the first Canadian bank to formally adopt the Equator Principles in July 2003.
 The Equator Principles were revised and re-issued in July 2006 (EP II) and in June 2013 (EP III).
 RBC has re-signed and committed to the revised Principles.

-RBC has adopted the Equator Principles to ensure Projects we finance and advise on are developed in a manner that is socially responsible and reflects sound environmental management practices.
+RBC has adopted the Equator Principles to ensure Projects we finance and advise on are developed in a manner that is socially responsible and reflect sound environmental management practices.
 Before financing a proposed Project, RBC must ensure the client has complied with the Equator Principles, and that any environmental and social issues associated with the Project have been adequately considered and minimized, mitigated, or offset.

 RBC lenders and risk managers are obligated to adhere to our enterprise-wide Policy for Social and Environmental Risk Management for Projects in accordance with our commitment to the Equator Principles.
 In accordance with the Equator Principles, RBC’s Policy applies to the following four financial products and services: (i) Project Finance Advisory Services, (ii) Project Finance, (iii) Project-Related Corporate Loans, and (iv) Bridge Loans.
 The relevant thresholds and criteria for application are detailed in the Equator Principles, June 2013 .

 RBC reports annually on our implementation of the Equator Principles.
 In 2014, RBC participated as an advisor on four projects and provided financing for nine projects that qualified under the Equator Principles.
 Information on RBC’s Equator Principles transactions for 2014 can be found here .